jdwittenauer/blogit/README.md

 - OData services using Web API
 - Object mapping using AutoMapper
 - Asyncronous server and client operations
+- Unit testing with xUnit and Jasmine
+- Modular javascript design
-- Client state using HTML5 local storage
+- HTML5 local storage & web workers
-- Web workers running javascript in separate threads
 - Real-time updates with SignalR
 - Reactive extensions for Javascript
 - Demos of libraries like D3, Winjs, etc.